the-events-calendar/the-events-calendar/readme.txt

 * Feature - Make the venue metabox template file filterable with tribe_events_venue_meta_box_template (props to aaemnnosttv)
 * Feature - Added a filter (tribe_show_organizer_email_obfuscation_alert) to make the organizer email obfuscation message optional
 * Feature - Added a filter (tribe_minutes_increment) that allows you to alter the minute incrementor used to generate the Minutes drop-down box (props to d4mation-)
+* Feature - Added timezone support to allow different events to be set in different timezones
 * Tweak - Relocated event recurrence-specific JS to Events PRO where it belongs
 * Tweak - Style nowrap on ticket forms with CSS rather than HTML attributes
 * Tweak - Updated the attendees template to use divs to separate event data (props to aaemnnosttv)